Welcome to the Surface Science Center Laboratory (SSCL) at SJSU

 Surface Science Center researchers Grace Jean-pierre, Jocelyn Valenzuela and Cynthia Melendrez collect X-ray photoelectron spectroscopy (XPS) data at The Molecular Foundry at Lawrence Berkeley National Laboratory.
 Information on Imaging and Manipulation Facility at The Molecular Foundry can be found here: The Molecular Foundry

-Surface Science Center researcher researcher Andres Arreola images high-pressure high-temperature nanodiamond with 5-20 nm thick SiO2 shells using a high resolution transmission electron microscope (HRTEM).
+Surface Science Center researcher Andres Arreola (2015-2018) images high-pressure high-temperature nanodiamond with 5-20 nm thick SiO2 shells using a high resolution transmission electron microscope (HRTEM).
 The HRTEM is a JOEL 2100 F and is capable of TEM, STEM (scanning TEM), STEM-EDS (energy dispersive X-ray spectroscopy) and electron energy loss spectroscopy (EELS).
 The 2100F is housed in the Imaging and Manipulation of Nanostructures facility at The Molecular Foundry (JOEL 2100F).

 In the Wolcott lab we have projects involving: